 Kīlauea Continues to Erupt

-Kīlauea Activity and Conditions as of March 20, 2018, Courtesy of USGS – Hawaiian Volcano Observatory and the Hawai’i Volcanoes National Park Service.
-[For up-to-date information on the conditions at Kīlauea, check out the Hawai’i Volcanoes National Park website page “What’s Going on with the Volcano?”]
+Kīlauea Activity and Conditions: Report from USGS – Hawaiian Volcano Observatory (daily updates and warnings) and the Hawai’i Volcanoes National Park Service (park information and safety alerts) → “What’s Going on with the Volcano?”

 Volcanic Air Pollution: “Vog” (from the words ‘volcanic’ and ‘smog’) refers to the hazy air pollution caused by the volcanic gas emissions from Kīlauea as they react to the atmosphere.
 Vog can cause headaches as well as irritation to lungs and eyes; however, the effects are more serious for those with asthma or other respiratory problems.
 For information about current vog conditions and forecasts, potential health hazards, and advice on protective measures, visit the Hawaii Interagency Vog Information Dashboard.